Welcome to the SEO Challenge Day 2

 These are the things you should do around keywords and phrases.

 Any comments or questions, please enter them in the comment box below.
 Speak soon.

-If you missed the post from day 4, you can read about using keywords here.
+If you missed the post from day 1, go back and read it here.

 Not sure if I should change my tags or use the same ones that always get the highest number of views…

 Yes, I use the same Tags all the time because whenever I try different ones, those posts get much less readers.
 But, in my stats, the ones I use all the time seem to get the highest amount of readers.

 Don’t get confused between tags and header tags.
 Tags are a way for people to find similar topics so it is fine to call many of them ‘creative writing’ for example.
 Header tags are the H1, H2, H3 tags which are basically just the different levels of title and subtitle.

 Wow, you are so knowledgeable about these things!